thenexthub/Codira/docs/StringManifesto.md

 ### `String` should be a `Collection` of `Character`s Again

-In Swift 2.0, `String`'s `Collection` conformance was dropped, because we convinced ourselves that its semantics differed from those of `Collection` too significantly.
+In Codira 2.0, `String`'s `Collection` conformance was dropped, because we convinced ourselves that its semantics differed from those of `Collection` too significantly.

 It was always well understood that if strings were treated as sequences of `UnicodeScalar`s, algorithms such as `lexicographicalCompare`, `elementsEqual`, and `reversed` would produce nonsense results.
-Thus, in Swift 1.0, `String` was a collection of `Character` (extended grapheme clusters).
+Thus, in Codira 1.0, `String` was a collection of `Character` (extended grapheme clusters).
 During 2.0 development, though, we realized that correct string concatenation could occasionally merge distinct grapheme clusters at the start and end of combined